3.4. Executor Performance

 Figure 3.17.
 A Plan Tree for the Sum Function.

-The result of the EXPLAIN command is shown below:
+The result of the EXPLAIN command for this query is shown below:

-Figure 3.18 orverviews how the aggregate function is processed.
+Figure 3.18 provides an overview of how the aggregate function is processed within the executor.

 Figure 3.18.
 Aggregate Function Processing in the Executor.